 With one loan at 90% LTV, the buyer will pay PMI charges monthly and will also pay higher rates and fees for the right to make a downpayment of just ten percent.

-Additionally, although the PMI is just temporary, the higher rate will last forever, adding to long-term costs.
-With the piggyback loan, things stay cheap.
+Although the PMI is just temporary, the higher rate is permanent, which adds to long-term costs.

 Piggyback loans offer another distinct advantage over "one-loan" programs, too -- they can be excellent tools for financial safety and planning.

 This is because of how the piggyback loan is structured.

 Recall that the first lien in a piggyback loan is often a fixed-rate mortgage, for up to 80% of the home's purchase price; and, that the second lien is often a home equity line of credit (HELOC).

 HELOCs are extremely flexible in that they function similar to a credit card, except that the balance of a HELOC begins as "maxed out" whereas on a credit card, the balance starts at zero.